ImageMagick heap-use-after-free via MSL image (v<7.1.2.23 & <6.9.13-48)

 Vulnerability Analysis

-CVE-2026-46523 can be exploited with local system access, and does not require authorization privileges or user interaction.
+CVE-2026-46523 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
 The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Attack Vector: